CescaNeri/DataMining-MachineLearning/data-mining/decision-tree/model.md

 **Precision and Recall** are two metric used in applications where the correct classification of positive class records is more important

-- **Precision** measures the fraction of record results actually among all those who were classified as such
+- **Precision** measures the fraction of record results actually positive among all those who were classified as such
 - **Recall** measures the fraction of positive records correctly classified

 ![](precision-recall.jpg)